 Living Kidney Donors

-As of May 2011, there were close to 2,500 individuals on the waiting list for a kidney transplant in the state of Michigan and more than 111,000 in the nation.
-Due to the length of the kidney waiting list and the short supply of deceased donor organs, the waiting period for a deceased donor kidney can be several years.
-Therefore, if you are waiting for a kidney, having a live donor can decrease your waiting time for a kidney transplant.
-Your parents, children, siblings, other relatives, in-laws, and close friends can all be considered for living kidney donation.
-Some people do not have a designated recipient and end up donating a kidney to someone they do not know.
-Our transplant team is always available to ensure all your questions are answered thoroughly, whether you are a patient or potential donor, and to arrange any additional counseling necessary to help you make the decision.
+As of June 9, 2015, there were close to 2,892 individuals on the waiting list for a kidney transplant in the state of Michigan and 109,533 people across the nation.
+Due to the number of people on the kidney waiting list and the short supply of deceased donor organs, the waiting period for a deceased donor kidney can be several years.
+Therefore, if you are waiting for a kidney, having a live donor will significantly decrease your waiting time for a kidney transplant.
+Aside from the ability to get a transplant sooner, living donors also provide a kidney that will last much longer than a kidney from a deceased donor.
+Your parents, adult-age children, siblings, other relatives, in-laws, and close friends can all be considered for living kidney donation.
+Sometimes people volunteer as living donors without a designated recipient and they donate a kidney to someone they do not know.
+Our transplant team is always available to ensure all your questions are answered thoroughly, whether you’re in need of a transplant or considering donation.
+We offer education and counseling to help you make important decisions.

-Begin the kidney donor process by submitting our Kidney Donor Form.
+Begin the kidney donor process by submitting our Kidney Transplant Donor Form (for donors).

 Paired Kidney Donation Program

-To make an appointment to evaluate your need within our Transplant Center or ability to donate a kidney, call a patient care representative at 1-800-333-9013.
-Find a University of Michigan kidney-pancreas transplant doctor by clicking on the “Our Team” header in the right sidebar.
+To make an appointment to evaluate your need within our Transplant Center or ability to donate a kidney, call a living donor representative at 1-800-333-9013.
+Find a University of Michigan kidney-pancreas transplant doctor.